-U Can Share Food Drive: Hunger Knows No Season
+U Can Share Food Drive: Together We Can

 - Various Food & Fund Drives throughout the city

-- Monday, December 4th: Pancake mix, syrup, and canned fruit
+- Monday, December 2nd: Pancakes (Pancake mix, syrup, and canned fruit)

-- Tuesday, December 5th: Canned beans, flour tortillas, cheese, rice, and canned tomato sauce
+- Tuesday, December 3rd: Bean Burritos and Rice (Canned beans, flour tortillas, cheese, rice, and canned tomato sauce)

-- Wednesday, December 6th: Pasta, spaghetti sauce, and frozen garlic bread
+- Wednesday, December 4th: Spaghetti (Pasta, spaghetti sauce, and frozen garlic bread)

-- Thursday, December 7th: Canned tuna, dry egg noodles, canned cream of mushroom soup, and canned peas
+- Thursday, December 5th: Tuna Noodle Casserole (Canned tuna, dry egg noodles, canned cream of mushroom soup, and canned peas)

-- Friday, December 8th: Cans of black beans, canned corn, Rotel, and cornbread mix
+- Friday, December 6th: Black Bean and Corn Chili (Cans of black beans, canned corn, Rotel, and cornbread mix)